Note

 3. Make your agents learn#

 We start by initializing the class of our Learning Strategy.
-This is very cloesly related to the general strucutre of a bidding strategy.
+This is very closely related to the general structure of a bidding strategy.

 But first some imports: